Student Organization Handbook

 Handbills and flyers may be distributed in person in open areas of the campus provided that pedestrian and vehicular traffic and building access are not obstructed.
 Handbills and flyers may not be distributed within any campus building, directly in front of the Campus Bookstore entrance, in residence halls and on their adjacent grounds, on parked vehicles, and in parking lots or access points.
 Handbills and flyers must clearly indicate the sponsoring organization.

 b.
 Large Signs and Banners

-The posting of signs or banners larger than 18" by 22" is permitted by must be approved by Campus Life in advance.
+The posting of signs or banners larger than 18" by 22" is permitted but must be approved by Campus Life in advance.
 No commercial posting is permitted.
 Banners must contain the name of the sponsoring organization.
 Sponsoring groups may not remove or post over other organization's banners and are limited to only one banner per organization unless prior approval is obtained from Campus Life.

 c.
 The Colonnade Newspaper

 The Colonnade provides a number of ways to publicize student organizations and special events.
 The Colonnade cannot guarantee space; however, information is always welcome.
 For specific information on publicizing in the campus newspaper, please visit their website.

 The posting of flyers in the campus residence halls is subject to special regulations.
 Inquire at the Department of University Housing for specific details and approval.
 No materials may be placed under student room doors.
 Door-to-door solicitation is prohibited.